 If you were lucky enough to have your driving lessons on those few dry days of the year, the prospect of setting off into horizontal rain, howling wind and the rest of the UK’s adverse weather conditions, might be a bit much.
 But we hate to say it, that’s the only way you’re going to get used to driving in the UK.
 From increased braking distances, reduced grip and decreased visibility, there’s plenty to get a handle on.
 Trying to make the journey when you’re late for a date is just stressful, so practice going out when you’ve got nothing more than a Netflix binge planned.
 You’ll thank us later.

 You’ve got serious kudos for being the first one to pass your driving test but don’t let it go to your head.
 As much as you want to drive your friends everywhere, practice driving solo for a bit first - stalling without an audience is much less embarrassing than with one.

 That’s where our black box insurance, SMART WHEELS, comes in.
-You can track how well you’re driving through the app and as well as keeping yourself and others safe on the road, by driving consistently safely you can also get rewards such as up to 10% money back through your SMART WHEELS Card and renewal discounts of up to 33%.
+You can track how well you’re driving through the app and online dashboard.
+Plus, as well as keeping yourself and others safe on the road, by driving consistently safely you can also get rewards such as up to 10% money back through your SMART WHEELS Card and renewal discounts of up to 33%.
 Can’t say fairer than that!